Samyang 14mm f2.8 and 85mm f1.4 RF lenses – Canon EOS R

-Price-wise, Samyang is very well placed.
+Price-wise, there’s nothing to come by.
 Samyang delivers the usual very acceptable price.
-Canon doesn’t have an 85mm f1.4.
-They have an f2.0 and a f1.2 – and Samyangs are cheaper than Canon’s own 85mm f2 and cost 1/4 of 85mm f1.2 which unfortunately I haven’t had the opportunity to try.
+Canon doesn’t even have an 85mm f1.4.
+They have an f2.0 and a f1.2 – and Samyangs are cheaper than Canon’s own 85mm f2 and cost 1/4 of 85mm f1.2 which Unfortunately I haven’t had the opportunity to try.

-I shot a few pictures with Samyang 14mm f2.8, but it’s very wide and not something I use very often, except for interior images.
-It has a field of vision of 113.9 degrees.
+I shot a few pictures with Samyang 14mm f2.8, but it’s very wide and not something I use very often, except when it’s interior images.
+It has a field of view 113.9 degrees.

 The near limit of 14mm is 20cm and at 85mm it is 90cm.
 Very much in line with other similar lenses.

 It’s great to see that Samyang focuses on Canon’s New EOS R format as one of the few 3. party producers.
-Looking forward to seeing what’s next from them.
-Maybe a 35mm f1.4 and 50mm f1.4?
-We can hope.
+Looking forward to seeing what’s next coming from them. we can hope.

 Below are the images from the Samyang 85mm f1.4 RF and further down there are from the Samyang 14mm f2.8.